solaeus/dust/README.md

 ### Instructions

-Dust's virtual machine is register-based and uses 64-bit instructions, which encode ten pieces of
+Dust's virtual machine uses 32-bit instructions, which encode seven pieces of information:
-information:

 Bit   | Description
 ----- | -----------
-0-5   | Operation code
+0-4   | Operation code
-6-8   | Unused, reserved in case more operation codes are needed 9     | Flag indicating that A is a local
-10    | Flag indicating that B is a constant
-11    | Flag indicating that B is a local
-12    | Flag indicating that C is a constant
+5     | Flag indicating if the B argument is a constant 6     | Flag indicating if the C argument is a constant 7     | D field (boolean)
-13    | Flag indicating that C is a local
-14    | D Argument (boolean value)
-15-16 | Unused
-17-32 | A argument (unsigned 16-bit integer)
+8-15  | A field (unsigned 8-bit integer)
-33-48 | B argument (unsigned 16-bit integer)
+16-23 | B field (unsigned 8-bit integer)
-49-63 | C argument (unsigned 16-bit integer)
+24-31 | C field (unsigned 8-bit integer)

-Because the instructions are 64 bits, the maximum number of registers is 2^16, which is more than enough, even for programs that are very large.
-This also means that chunks can store up to 2^16 constants and locals.
+#### Operations

+Five bits are used for the operation, which allows for up to 32 operations.

+##### Stack manipulation

+- MOVE: Makes a register's value available in another register by using a pointer.
+This avoids copying the value or invalidating the original register.
+- CLOSE: Sets a range of registers to the "empty" state.

+##### Value loaders

+- LOAD_BOOLEAN: Loads a boolean, the value of which is encoded in the instruction, to a register.
+- LOAD_CONSTANT: Loads a constant from the constant list to a register.
+- LOAD_LIST: Creates a list abstraction from a range of registers and loads it to a register.
+- LOAD_MAP: Creates a map abstraction from a range of registers and loads it to a register.
+- LOAD_SELF: Creates an abstraction that represents the current function and loads it to a register.

+##### Variable operations

+- GET_LOCAL: Loads a variable's value to a register by using a pointer to point to the variable's canonical register (i.e. the register whose index is stored in the locals list).
+- SET_LOCAL: Changes a variable's register to a pointer to another register, effectively changing the variable's value.

+##### Arithmetic

+Arithmetic instructions use every field except for D. The A field is the destination register, the B and C fields are the arguments, and the flags indicate whether the arguments are constants.

+- ADD: Adds two values and stores the result in a register.
+Unlike the other arithmetic operations, the ADD instruction can also be used to concatenate strings and characters.
+- SUBTRACT: Subtracts one argument from another and stores the result in a register.
+- MULTIPLY: Multiplies two arguments and stores the result in a register.
+- DIVIDE: Divides one value by another and stores the result in a register.
+- MODULO: Calculates the division remainder of two values and stores the result in a register.
+- POWER: Raises one value to the power of another and stores the result in a register.

+##### Logic

+Logic instructions work differently from arithmetic and comparison instructions, but they are still essentially binary operations with a left and a right argument.
+Rather than performing some calculation and storing a result, the logic instructions perform a check on the left-hand argument and, based on the result, either skip the right-hand argument or allow it to be executed.
+A `TEST` is always followed by a `JUMP`.
+If the left argument passes the test (a boolean equality check), the `JUMP` instruction is skipped and the right argument is executed.
+If the left argument fails the test, the `JUMP` is not skipped and it jumps past the right argument.

+- TEST
+- TEST_SET

+##### Comparison

+- EQUAL
+- LESS
+- LESS_EQUAL

+##### Unary operations

+- NEGATE
+- NOT

+##### Execution

+- CALL
+- CALL_NATIVE
+- JUMP
+- RETURN

+The A, B, and C
+fields are used for usually used as indexes into the constant list or stack, but they can also hold other information, like the number of arguments for a function call.

 ### Virtual Machine

 The virtual machine is simple and efficient.
 It uses a stack of registers, which can hold values or pointers.
 Pointers can point to values in the constant list, locals list, or the stack itself.
-If it points to a local, the VM must consult its local definitions to find which register hold's the value.
-Those local defintions are stored as a simple list of register indexes.

 While the compiler has multiple responsibilities that warrant more complexity, the VM is simple enough to use a very straightforward design.
 The VM's `run` function uses a simple `while` loop with